Dekoder-py/restless-dungeon/README.md

 ### AI Usage

-I used AI for coming up with the name for the game, writing a couple of the commit messages, and helping with debugging when my eyes couldn't find the problems.
+I used AI (GitHub Copilot and ChatGPT) for coming up with the name for the game, writing a couple of the commit messages, and helping with debugging when my eyes couldn't find the problems.
+ChatGPT also helped me upload the project to PyPI.